 Experiments Four cards (B\211, B\221, C\211A, D\211) have a buggy transaction mechanism implementation that allows the type system to be broken in the way described above.
-Note that an on-card bcv will not prevent this attack.
-Indeed, one of the cards with an on-card bcv, C\211A, is vulnerable against this attack.
+Note that an on-card BCV will not prevent this attack.
+Indeed, one of the cards with an on-card BCV, C\211A, is vulnerable to this attack.